-Ask the participants to hold up their emoji.
-Say, "So has everyone seen these emojis before?
+Once you have revealed the first emoji, say, "So has everyone seen these emojis before?
 You might have seen them in your phone messages, or WhatsApp messages etc. What are they used for?"
-Pause for their responses.
+Pause for responses.
 Then say, "Emojis are used to express emotions or feelings."

-Continue, "Does everyone understand the card they have got?
-Let's look at each card and quickly try to name them."
-Go through the entire set of emoji cards by asking the participants to hold up the cards they have picked, and name each card.
+Proceed with the remaining cards.
+Go through the entire set of emojis and name each one.
 If there is any confusion, clarify.
 Emphasise that one emoji can also express multiple emotions sometimes.
 Don't spend too much time debating on the meanings of the emojis, but ensure that everyone has seen and named all the emojis once, and there is a general agreement on each emoji and the emotion/feeling it represents.

-Say, "So now, we know some of these feelings are pleasant and makes us feel very nice, and some are unpleasant."
-Ask the participants with the emojis that represent unpleasant feelings to line up on the right side of the facilitator, and the participants with the emojis that represent pleasant feelings to line up on the left side.
+Say, "So now, we know some of these feelings are pleasant and make us feel very nice, and some are unpleasant."
+Divide the board in two parts and then divide these emojis into 'pleasant' and 'unpleasant' categories.

 Continue, "Emotions are not good or bad.
 There are some emotions we enjoy and like and there are some we don't like but no emotion is 'bad' or 'wrong' to have.
 We all have all these emotions!
 Our different emotions add colour to our life and make life more interesting and they also help us in understanding ourselves and our needs and wants."
-Make the whole cohort repeat loudly after you, Emotions/ Feelings are not good or bad!"
+Make the whole cohort class repeat loudly after you, Emotions/ Feelings are not good or bad!"
 Say, "In fact, they are important for us to express our wants and needs, like a child cries when they are hungry."

-Tell the participants to pair up.
-Say, "Now we have to share a recent incident when we actually felt the emotion that our emoji represents. lf you are not comfortable sharing your own incident, then you can share an instance of seeing this emotion represented on TV, in your school, at home, etc." Give an example to the participants by sharing а quick incident associated with the feeling on your own emoji card.
+Tell the participants, "Remember the emoji you were assigned?"
+Now we have to share a recent incident when we actually felt the emotion that our emoji represents.
+If you are not comfortable sharing your own incident, then you can share an instance of seeing this emotion represented on TV, in your school, at home, etc. Give an example to the participants by sharing a quick incident associated with the feeling on your own emoji card."